-Improvisers at HUGE Improv Theater are taking the stage — and not giving it back for 28 hours — to raise money for the the non-profit artist-led improvisational theater.
-It’s a one-of-a-kind fundraising barnstorm that coincides with Give to the Max Day, November 15, an annual event when Minnesotans display their generosity by celebrating and donating to local nonprofits through GiveMN.org.
+Improvisers at HUGE Improv Theater are taking the stage — and not giving it back for 28 hours — to raise money for this non-profit, artist-led improvisational theater.
+It’s a one-of-a-kind fundraising barnstorm that coincides with Give to the Max Day, November 18, an annual event when Minnesotans display their generosity by celebrating and donating to local nonprofits through GiveMN.org.

 What is the schedule?